wiramatajaya/Backend-SQLite-NodeJS-ExpressJS-2023/project/README.md

-Author: Ej Sobrepeña
-Date: 2023-01-11
+# Node.js RESTful API with SQLite

-This Node.js project implements a RESTful API with SQLite.
+This project is a Node.js application that implements a RESTful API using SQLite for managing user data.

 ## Prerequisites

-1. Node.js and npm must be installed on your system.
+- Node.js and npm must be installed on your system.
+- SQLite command-line utility for running SQL scripts.

 ## Setup